Home About FAQs Feedback Take Action Downloads MythWatch Advanced Advocacy Store

 In the real world of animal agribusiness, which is ultimately governed by the laws of economics, this language could be translated roughly as follows: "If an animal gets sick, and treating them will cost more than their cash value, we will kill them in the nicest way we can, as long as it doesn't cost too much.
 In the case of baby pigs, this means bashing them in the head with a blunt instrument.
 But we're looking for a nicer way to do it."

-Now, more than three years after publication of the Whole Foods letter, not even one of the "animal compassionate" standards has been put in place in the US.
-Yet Whole Foods has reaped all the benefits from a widespread public perception that it is "animal-friendly."
+Even several years after publication of the Whole Foods letter, not even one of the "animal compassionate" standards was ever put in place in the US.
+Yet Whole Foods reaped all the benefits from a widespread public perception that it is "animal-friendly."
 This raises even more questions about why so many organizations would lend the power of their good names to a corporation that had done little more than express an intention to make things somewhat better for the animals used and killed for its profits.

 To learn more about the politics of the Whole Food's letter, read Compassion for Sale?
 Doublethink Meets Doublefeel as Happy Meat Comes of Age